QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/cracking/john.md

 <div class="row row-cols-md-2"><div>

-Modern Linux distros are using `sha512crypt`.
+Modern Linux distros use `sha512crypt`.
 Use name-that-hash, or any other tools to find the format if needed.
 The easy way is only passing the hash of the user you want

 ```shell!
 $ john myhash --format=sha512crypt --wordlist=wordlist